 Help Us Hire, Don’t Require

-Nursing homes are desperate to hire more caregivers but struggle to find people to fill open positions and retain the staff they have now.
-Unfunded staffing mandates do not create jobs or attract individuals to apply.
-We need critical investments in our long term care workforce, policies to build a pipeline of caregivers, and a comprehensive approach to staffing beyond numbers.
+Nursing homes are desperate to hire more caregivers but struggle to both fill open positions and retain existing staff they have now.
+The unfunded staffing mandate will not create jobs or attract individuals to apply.
+We need critical investments in our long term care workforce, policies to build a pipeline of caregivers, and a comprehensive approach to staffing beyond unfunded quotas.

 Invest in our frontline caregivers.